briandrye/TAO-Classification-Tool/README.md

 ## Application: Step 2 - Classification
 Click "Load mortality.csv" button
-(the first unclassified images should be displayed)
+(the first unclassified image should be displayed)
 Use the dropdown to classify the TAO Polygon
-Click "Updfate mortality.csv"
+Click "Update mortality.csv"
 (mortality.csv is updated/saved)